ReachedSW/Proto-Compare-Tool/README.md

 # What does it do?
-## It compares item_names and item_proto files and tells you the missing vnums.
+### It compares item_names and item_proto files and tells you the missing vnums.

 |Needed items|
 |---|
 |Item Proto|
 |Item Names|

+- [x] First of all, you have to put this .py file, your item_names file and you item_proto file to same directory
+- [x] Then, start the program and it tells you which vnums are missing eachother

+> What do you need for the run this

+- [x] You must just download Python's lastest version.